 A bankruptcy case filing often results in a drop in your credit score.
 But how much?
 There is no set formula to answer this question, as many variables come into play.
 A lot depends on what your score was, to begin with.

-Essentially, regardless of what your score was at the start, most people who file for bankruptcy end up having similarly low FICO scores after filing.
-Importantly, after a discharge of debt has been issued by the Court, your credit score will begin to increase especially if the filer continues to pay on secured debt.
+Regardless of what your score was at the start, most people who file for bankruptcy end up having similarly low FICO scores after filing.
+After a discharge of debt has been issued by the Court, your credit score will begin to increase, especially if the filer continues to pay on secured debt.

 Bankruptcy, Credit Score, and Credit Cards